 ESL Placement Testing for Non-Native Speakers of English

 For some non-native speakers of English, it is possible that your Notice of Admission states that you are required to take the EPT and yet your ACT English score (or SAT Evidence-Based Reading and Writing score) is high enough to earn you credit for RHET 105, an introductory writing-and-research course.
 In this situation, you should discuss your course enrollment options carefully with your academic advisor.
 It is true that your RHET 105 credit fulfills the General Education 'Composition I' requirement.
-However, it is also true that the reason your Notice of Admission says to take the EPT is that your TOEFL or IELTS scores were low enough to suggest that you would benefit from additional instruction in the academic communication that will be expected of you in your classes, whether it be written communication and/or oral communication.
+However, it is also true that the reason your Notice of Admission says to take the EPT is that your TOEFL or IELTS scores suggest that you would benefit from additional instruction in the academic communication that will be expected of you in your classes, whether it be written communication and/or oral communication.

 The General Education Language Requirement for Non-Native Speakers of English